ARRANGEMENT OF SECTIONS

 - The officers and members of the Society shall not receive payment from the Society, either direct or indirect, for their services.

 - No officer of the Society shall have special liability for any debts or losses incurred by the Society.

 - All accounts and financial reports of the Society shall be kept for a minimum of four (4) years.

-- Any disputes arising with regard to this constitution, or amendments made to its meaning, shall be secured by a 2/3 majority vote, with at least 50% of GUPS members casting a vote and non-matriculated members making up no more than 10% of voters.
+- Any disputes arising with regard to this constitution, or amendments made to its meaning, shall be secured by a 2/3 majority vote, with at least 50% of GUPS members casting a vote.
 Amendments to the By-Laws will be secured by a simple majority vote.